Sunday, July 30, 2017

 We got through rush hour traffic in El Paso and observed the colorful neighborhoods of Juarez, Mexico from I-10 before crossing into New Mexico and ending our night in Deming.

 The following morning, we headed out fairly early because we wanted to get into the Phoenix area before the weather got too warm.
-We did take enough time to stop by the rest stop housing The Thing (cue the trumpets: dun Dun DUUUNNN!) along Route 10 in Arizona between Deming and Tuscon.
+We did take enough time to stop by the rest stop housing The Thing (cue the horns: dun Dun DUUUNNN!) along Route 10 in Arizona between Deming and Tuscon.
 While we did not indulge in a view of The Thing, we did get a couple of souvenirs: a coveted sling shot for Landon, and a skull and bony hand back scratcher for Eliza.

 The sombrero was too big to fit in the car. . . .